|Nutritional Guidelines (per serving)|

 - 1 teaspoon ground espresso coffee

-- 1 tablespoon + 2 teaspoons dry Marsala (you can also use dry white wine or brandy)
+- 1 tablespoon plus 2 teaspoons dry Marsala (or dry white wine or brandy)

-- 1 tablespoon + 2 teaspoons white-wine vinegar
+- 1 tablespoon plus 2 teaspoons white wine vinegar

-- 2 egg whites (lightly beaten, for brushing the shells to seal them abundant lard or a neutral, high smoke-point vegetable oil, such as peanut oil, for frying)
+- 2 egg whites (lightly beaten, for brushing the shells to seal them)

-- 1 cup (6 ounces/150 grams) semisweet chocolate chips (plus more for decorating, if desired)
+- About 1 cup (150 grams) semisweet chocolate chips (plus more for decorating, if desired)